theeyeofcthulhu/pomodoro.py/README.md

 alternates between eight-minute work timers and four-minute pause timers, but every third pause is 20 minutes long.
 Any argument not supplied is replaced with the default.

 The program can be exited by pressing Ctrl+C.

+## Controlling a Running Process

+If it becomes necessary to change a timer currently running or to skip a few timers, use the `skip.py` script.

+The main script prints its PID at the top.
+Use that to invoke `skip.py`:

+1. `skip.py PID`: skips the current timer
+2. `skip.py PID 3`: skips the current timer and the next two
+3. `skip.py PID +4`: adds four minutes to the current timer
+4. `skip.py PID -5`: removes five minutes to the current timer